When Does Flirting Cross The Line?

 But each of you owe it to the other to show respect and maintain the integrity of your relationship.
 Overt flirting and allowing others to think you may not be committed to your partner because of your behavior isn’t acceptable.

-If you chose to flirt with others I offer this word of caution – it is very easy for circumstances to be misread and your behavior misinterpreted by others leading to big issues.
+If you choose to flirt with others I offer this word of caution – it’s very easy for circumstances to be misread and your behavior misinterpreted by others, which can lead to big issues.

 As I mentioned earlier, the point at which flirting crosses the line can be extremely difficult to see.
-Most people have a very hard time striking the right balance and will often end up with problems on their hands stemming from their behavior.
+Most people have a very hard time striking the right balance and typically end up with problems on their hands at some point.

 Guy-Stuff-Counseling-cheating-spouse-cta.jpg